yganesh-main/project_text2CSV/README.md

         streamlit run frontend-app.py

-**Technologies Used**
+## Technologies Used

-    AWS S3: For cloud-based file storage.
+- **AWS S3**: For cloud-based file storage.
-    AWS Lambda: For processing the conversion of .txt to .csv.
+- **AWS Lambda**: For processing the conversion of `.txt` to `.csv`.
-    Streamlit: For creating the user interface.
+- **Streamlit**: For creating the user interface.
-    Python: For scripting the Lambda function and the Streamlit app.
+- **Python**: For scripting the Lambda function and the Streamlit app.

-**Future Enhancements**
+## Future Enhancements

-    Support for additional file formats.
+- Support for additional file formats.
-    Enable cross-account S3 bucket operations.
+- Enable cross-account S3 bucket operations.
-    Real-time progress updates for file conversion in the Streamlit app.
+- Real-time progress updates for file conversion in the Streamlit app.